isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 </p>
 <p>Mark your calendar for January 14th and explore the vibrant campus life
 at Anderson Serangoon Junior College.
-Discover our academic programs and co-curricular activities from 10 AM to 5 PM!</p>
+Discover our academic programs and Co-curricular activities from 10 AM to 5 PM!</p>
 <p></p>
 <p><strong>What’s Happening?</strong>
 </p>